 When you choose to buy yourself a brand-new home, you have to compromise on the features that make it homey to you.
 You also don’t always get a say in the layout or the fixtures of a new home, whereas you can just upgrade and add to the home that you have already and have all the bells and whistles that you want on your existing house.
 You also get the added benefit of continuing to live in an area that you already know that you love, without having to switch schools and completely relocate the family.
 The property that you are choosing to renovate is also familiar enough that you know when things were last tended to and upgraded.

 Renovation: The Drawbacks

 Let’s be honest: choosing to renovate your home is going to be a headache.
 Living in a building site because you can’t move out during the changes and being around the dust?
 That’s not fun or practical, especially when you have children in the home.
 And what about trying to renovate a bathroom when it’s the only one you’ve got?
-You have to hope you know the neighbours so that you can borrow their shower from time to time!
+You have to hope you know the neighbors so that you can borrow their shower from time to time!

 Renovation is also not always the most practical option.
 It’s tough to plan building works and it comes with complications like gaining permissions and understanding whether building up and adding a level is a better idea than building down and carving out a basement.
 It’s wholly your choice, but it’s one that will take some careful consideration.

 Moving: The Benefits